d00mhun7er/daisyinstall/README.md

 ###    3. How to enter bootloader?
        Turn off the phone.
 Press Power + Volume Down simulatenously.

-###    4. I use Ressurection Remix but every time I reboot back to recovery it go straight to RR recovery, not TWRP recovery!
+###    4. I use XY ROM but every time I reboot back to recovery it go straight to XY recovery, not TWRP recovery!
 (I LOST MY TWRP RECOVERY)
        Reboot the phone back to fastboot mode using this command:
        > adb reboot bootloader